-My name is Madison Myers and I am currently finishing up my Ph.D. at the University of Oregon studying volcanology with Dr. Paul Wallace, in collaboration with Dr. Colin Wilson.
+My name is Madison Myers and I recently graduated with my Ph.D. from the University of Oregon studying volcanology with Dr. Paul Wallace, in collaboration with Dr. Colin Wilson.

 I am also interested in understanding the processes that facilitate ‘mush remobilization’, inspired by the complexities of the San Juan Volcanic Field.
-In the future I hope to pursue these topics through the use of melt inclusions and gradients in reentrants (unsealed melt inclusions), compositional zonation in hydrous phases (biotite, amphibole), and experimental studies.
+In the future I hope to pursue these topics through the use of melt inclusions, compositional zonation in hydrous phases (biotite, amphibole), and experimental studies.

 For more information on my research, please peruse this website or contact me at firstname.lastname@example.org.